userfront/guide/all/examples/nextjs.md

 ::::
 :::::

-## React authentication with an API
+## Next.js authentication with an API

 :::::row
 ::::left